Olé it's fiesta party time and that means it's time for some Mexican fiesta party games and activities!

 Painting or coloring paper plates

 Choose bright colors for the paints and once dry, you can then hang the plates on the wall or string them into a big banner.
-This activity should be done at the start of the party so they have a chance to dry.
+This activity should be done at the beginning of the event so they have a chance to dry.

 Get two empty plain white paper cups and half fill one with dried beans.
 Tape the two cups together around the open ends so you have a sort of rattle.
 If you have any wooden BBQ skewers, insert one into the end of one of the pots.
-The let the kids go to town with paints and marker pens in decorating their very own maracas which they can take home at the end of the party.
+The let the kids go to town with paints and marker pens in decorating their very own maracas which they can take home with them.

 Alternatively you could buy some ready to paint maracas which the kids can decorate.

-Mexicans love flowers and what a better way to start the party than by making fiesta flower garlands to hang round the room.
+Mexicans love flowers and what a better way to start off than by making fiesta flower garlands to hang round the room.

 In advance cut out circles or squares of colored tissue paper.
 Give each child 2-3 pieces of paper that they place one on top of the other.
 Carefully pinch the layers in one go in the center and secure with a twist tie.
 Then open out the different layers to reveal a beautiful multicolored flower.